-• Any course that is credited for graduation, even if it is not required for graduation must be provided without charge.
-However, the school may assess a fee for the specific course materials such as books (not to exceed the actual costs), but it may not charge for instructional time, such as teacher salaries, apparatus, building cost or maintenance.
+f.
+Any course that is credited for graduation, even if it is not required for graduation must be provided without charge.
+However, the school may assess a fee for the specific course materials such as books (not to exceed the actual cost), but it may not charge for instructional time, such as teacher salaries, apparatus, building costs or maintenance.

-Collection of Fees
+B. Collection of Fees